What is Content Governance?

 “Best-in-class organizations use documented content strategy plans to drive clarity and alignment throughout the content lifecycle to ensure maximum quality, relevance, and performance.”
 SiriusDecisions

-What your content strategy should cover
+What to include in your content strategy

 Again, the things you choose to include in your strategy will very much reflect your business and your goals.